How Chronic Nasal Congestion Increases the Risk of Obstructive Sleep Apnoea

 Choose between a soothing mist or cleansing jet spray.
 Both are included with the device.

-It delivers a natural, soothing drug-free saline solution – via a gentle water flow or mist at a pressure you control to help relieve unpleasant symptoms.
+The SinuPulse Elite Advanced Nasal Sinus Irrigation System was engineered by a team of Swiss professionals with over 30 years of sinus irrigation experience.
+It delivers a natural, soothing, drug-free saline solution – via a gentle water flow or mist at a pressure you control to help relieve unpleasant symptoms.
+This is because the specially formulated salts help draw out blockages and heal delicate nasal tissue.

 The Risk Factors of Obstructive Sleep Apnoea